distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Extreme probabilities make both the event probability and the low-probability conditional price unreliable.
 In a standard fully collateralised prediction market, correcting a 5% YES price downward requires buying NO for about `$0.95` to earn at most `$0.05`.
 Buying YES requires only `$0.05`.
 As YES approaches 0%, betting against it locks increasingly more capital relative to the available profit.
 This weakens downward correction and allows the prices of genuinely improbable events to remain too high.
 Near 100%, the same problem applies to the NO outcome.

 The low-probability conditional market has a related problem: traders receive little expected compensation for committing capital to correct a claim that is unlikely to settle.
-The oracle therefore uses the higher-probability conditional price when it is available.
+Its price may therefore be less reliable even though it provides a less amplified estimate of the spread.

-Using the higher-probability conditional price avoids the least reliable branch, but it does not remove the extreme-probability problem.
-When NO is almost certain, `price_no` lies very close to spot, and the oracle divides that small difference by `p_yes`.
-Pricing errors in spot, event probability, or the selected conditional price are therefore magnified.
+The higher-probability branch is often deeper, but its price lies closer to spot and the oracle divides that small difference by the low outcome probability.
+Pricing errors are therefore more strongly amplified.
+The oracle weighting balances this amplification against each branch’s liquidity and source error.
 Impact-future holders also have an incentive to manipulate these inputs during the settlement window.

 The baseline design addresses this problem by accepting observations only while `p_yes(t)` is between 5% and 95%.
 This interval is the probability band, and an observation inside it is in-band.
 The band excludes the extreme regimes where event and conditional prices are hardest to correct and where the impact formula most strongly magnifies pricing or manipulation errors.
-Using the higher-probability conditional market further raises the cost of manipulating the selected price.
-An in-band observation is eligible only if the event, spot, and selected conditional markets also satisfy minimum-depth or execution-quality requirements.
+An in-band observation is eligible only if the event, spot, and source conditional markets also satisfy minimum-depth or execution-quality requirements.

-If probability never leaves the band, the observation window ends at resolution.
-Otherwise, it ends at the final pre-resolution exit: the last time `p_yes(t)` crosses from inside the band to outside it.
-The oracle calculates `impact_TWAP` from the final 24 hours of cumulative eligible observations ending at that point, so later extreme-probability prices cannot affect settlement.
+The oracle calculates `impact_TWAP` from the most recent 24 cumulative eligible hours before resolution.
+Ineligible periods are skipped, and later eligible observations after re-entry displace earlier ones rather than leaving the window frozen at an obsolete exit.

 If fewer than 24 eligible hours exist, the impact future refunds.
 The ordinary event and conditional markets retain their own settlement rules.
-The 5% and 95% thresholds, 24-hour duration, and market-quality requirement are design parameters.
+The probability band, duration, and market-quality requirement are design parameters.
+The shared-collateral design below can support a wider band than separately collateralised markets if its corrected claims produce measurably better prices near the extremes.

 ## The capital-efficiency limitation